matemagyari/clojure_study/src/mini_projects/parallel/README.md

  * Actor model: e.g. Akka (Scala/Java)
  * Streams and FRP: Java 8 streams.
 Scala streams, JavaRx, JsRx, ClojureRx, ...
  * Fork-Join framework of Java 7

+Caveats

+* The Factory should be prepared for high load.
+What if parts coming faster than it can process them (4 wheels for one car)?